Off The Grid Kratky Method - No Soil or Power Required

 When you transplant your new plant into your Kratky system you must make sure that the water comes up to the net pot or cup and covers about 25% of the bottom of the net pot or cup.
 This way one or two little roots are touching the water.
 Because your container is sealed it will minimize water loss.
 Most of the water will be used by your plant.

-Cheap Lighting :
+Cheap Lighting : The Bulb

 CFL or compact fluorescent bulbs will not put off much heat and they will cause growth in most plants.
 You will need to get the lights very close to the plants.
 Your hardware or home store will have some larger 150 watt equivalent bulbs that work great for most any plant.
-I have grown stuff indoors all winter long under these bulbs.
+I have grown plants indoors all winter long under these bulbs.
 At a purchase price of about $20.00 per bulb they are worth it.
 I also use the aluminum dome shaped reflectors that you can buy at a home store.
 These direct heat and light towards your plant.
-The bulbs do not use much electricity so you can leave them on several hours at night to also light your cabin without breaking the battery bank.
+The bulbs do not use much electricity so you can leave them on several hours at night to also light your room without breaking the battery bank.

-FREE LIGHTING :
+FREE LIGHTING : THE SUN

 This is my favorite type of lighting.
 Totally off the grid and 100% free.
 You can adjust the brightness with sun shades and nothing will promote better plant growth.
 The sun is best used during the growing season.
-I grow plants for free food so I like to grow everything I can during the grow season and store what I need for later.
+I grow plants for free food so I like to grow everything I can during the summer grow season and store what I need for later.
 We also are into canning food for later.
-You can move outdoor plants under a tree if they do not like a ton of light.
+You can move outdoor plants under a shade tree if they do not like a ton of light.
 You can put some inside in a window if they need less heat but still want the light.

 I can not say enough about the power of the sun.
 If you enjoy being off the grid (unplugged from the power company) then you understand the sun provides electricity and warmth.
 Solar panels will produce power that can be stored in batteries and used later for lighting and charging gadgets.
 12 volts DC will run all sorts of things but many people still use 120 volts AC appliances because that is what is sold in the stores and they are easily available.

 I will not get off on a rant.
 Just know that the sun provides everything we really need, you just need to know how to use it.
-When growing with the sun you need to keep an eye on your water levels so that your plants stay happy.
+When growing with the sun you need to keep a sharp eye on your water levels so that your plants stay happy.
 However when using the Kratky hydroponics method you do not have to worry about watering very often.

 If you are using seeds you will need to plant them in a sterile growth medium and let them root well – before moving them into the Kratky system.
 Loose seeds will fall into the nutrient solution and will never grow.
 I like to plant them and wait a month or so for them to root before they go into my Kratky system.